Hadoop is Transforming Finance

 Any financial services business cares about minimizing risk and maximizing opportunity.
 Banks weigh the risk of opening accounts versus the opportunity to hold deposits.
-Insurance companies balance the risk of paying claims with the opportunity to take premiums.
-Investment companies pursue long-term portfolio appreciation knowing that some securities will lose value.
+Companies that invest in the capital markets pursue long-term portfolio appreciation knowing that some securities will lose value.

 Regulatory risk is present in all of these businesses and there is always internal risk.
 A few rogue individuals can cause extraordinary losses if their malicious activities go unnoticed.

 Banks, insurance companies and securities firms that store and process huge amounts of data in Apache Hadoop have better insight into both their risks and opportunities.
 Deeper analysis and insight can improve operational margins and protect against one-time events that might cause catastrophic losses.

 Here are some use cases that describe specific ways that financial services companies use Apache Hadoop to make more money for customers and shareholders.

 Screen New Account Applications for Risk of Default

 Every day, large retail banks take thousands of applications for new checking and savings accounts.
 Bankers that accept these applications consult 3rd party risk scoring services before opening an account.
 They can (and do) override do-not-open recommendations for applicants with poor banking histories.

 Many of these high-risk accounts overdraw and charge-off due to mismanagement or fraud, costing banks millions of dollars in losses (and some of this cost is passed on to customers who responsibly manage their accounts).

 Apache Hadoop can store and analyze multiple data streams and help regional bank managers control new account risk in their branches.
 They can match banker decisions with the risk information presented at the time of decision.
 This allows them to control risk by sanctioning individuals, updating policies, and identifying patterns of fraud.

 Over time, the accumulated data informs algorithms that may detect subtle, high-risk behavior patterns unseen by the bank’s risk analysts.

 Monetize Anonymous Banking Data in Secondary Markets